-CRTC staff provides training and facilitated conversation on a variety of other topics concerning discrimination, equal opportunity, affirmative action, and diversity and inclusion.
+CRTC staff provides training and facilitated conversations on topics relevant to our compliance areas.
 All upcoming training dates and select online learning opportunities for employees are published in Western's Training Portal.

 You Belong Here